doby162/witchazzan-server/README.md

 ## Profiling
-This project used this clojure profiler: https://github.com/clojure-goes-fast/clj-async-profiler
+This project used this clojure profiler: https://github.com/clojure-goes-fast/clj-async-profiler And this clojure profiler: https://github.com/hugoduncan/criterium

+## Flame Graphs
+Flamegraphs visual deconstruct the process into a stack of function calls, with their respective sizes showing how many cycles they're eating.
+Very handy for finding bottlenecks!

 ### Get your environment ready:
 `sudo echo 1 | sudo tee /proc/sys/kernel/perf_event_paranoid`